2021 Federal Election

 While Canada’s constitution places education within provincial jurisdictions, there are many issues pertinent to education that either arise at the federal level or take on a national perspective when they become a matter of priority in every province.
 In these areas, the Canadian School Boards Association gives its members a national voice and a place at the table when matters that are pan-Canadian in their import are under discussion.
 Membership in our national association provides opportunities for influence beyond what an individual provincial association may be able to accomplish on its own.

 The work of CSBA is structured within a highly collaborative framework with individual member associations taking the lead on specific initiatives for the benefit of all members.
-This is identified in the initiatives described in the report that follows.

 Building relationships is a pillar of the CSBA advocacy strategy.
 CSBA has worked to build a healthy and open relationship with the Council of Ministers of Education Canada (CMEC) and regularly shares information and policy priorities with CMEC.
 CSBA National Office and the CMEC Secretariat relationship is a mirror of the relationships that provincial school board associations build with their provincial Ministry of Education.

 The CSBA enjoys excellent relations with the Conference Board of Canada, the Canadian Council of Chief Executives, and the Canadian Chamber of Commerce, as well as engaging in open dialogue with such organisations as the Canadian Teachers Federation, Canadian Parents for French, and the Canadian Association of School Administrators.